 Intel has offered concessions in a bid to win European Union antitrust clearance for its $7.7 billion purchase of security software maker McAfee Inc.

-Shares in McAfee, the world's No. 2 maker of security software after Symantec Corp, rose 1.7 percent on the news in late morning trade on Thursday, while Intel shares fell 1.4 percent.
+Shares in McAfee, the world's No. 2 maker of security software after Symantec Corp, rose 1.8 percent on the news on Thursday, while Intel shares fell 0.8 percent.